scrapinghub/web-poet/docs/page-objects/input-validation.rst

 Sometimes the data that your page object receives as input may be invalid.

-You can define a ``validate_input`` method in a page object class to check its input data and determine how to handle invalid input. ``validate_input`` is a synchronous method that expects no parameters, and its outcome may be any of the following:
+You can define a ``validate_input`` method in a page object class to check its input data and determine how to handle invalid input.

+``validate_input`` is called on the first execution of ``ItemPage.to_item()`` or the first access to a :ref:`field <fields>`.
+In both cases validation happens early; in the case of fields, it happens before field evaluation.

+``validate_input`` is a synchronous method that expects no parameters, and its outcome may be any of the following:

 -   Return ``None``, indicating that the input is valid.